JSJ decompositions and polytopes for two-generator one-relator groups: The main theorem

 \begin{proof} If there exists a word $T$ in the $\aut(F(a, b))$-orbit of $R$ which is conjugate to $[a, b]^{k}$ for some $k\in\mathbb{Z}$, then $G$ is either abelian (when $|k|=1$) or contains torsion (when $k>1$).
-Applying this to Lemma \ref{lem:SinglePointPolytopes}, we also have that if $\mathcal{P}$ is a single point that $G$ is either abelian or contains torsion.
-Therefore, if $G$ is an RG group then the result follows by Theorem \ref{thm:flexibilityHyperbolicRGVERSION}.
+Applying this to Lemma \ref{lem:SinglePointPolytopes}, we also have that if $\mathcal{P}$ is a single point then $G$ is either abelian or contains torsion.
+Therefore, if $G$ is torsion-free then the result follows by Theorem \ref{thm:flexibilityHyperbolicRGVERSION}.